aduh95/schwifty-markdown/README.md

 #### Browser support

-Schwifty Markdown uses HTML5, if your browser support it, it should work just fine.
-You might to pay attention if your browser supports these features:
+Schwifty Markdown uses HTML5; if your browser support it, it should work just fine.
+You might want to pay attention if your browser supports these features:

 * [ES6 Modules](//caniuse.com/#feat=es6-module)
 * [Resource Hints: preload](//caniuse.com/#feat=link-rel-preload)